News •

 For South Africa, Namibia turned from an economic asset to a millstone (with a war bill by the late 1980s on the order of $1 billion a year—comparable to Namibia’s gross domestic product).
 Capital stock was run down, and output of all major products—beef, karakul, fish, base metals, uranium oxide, and diamonds—fell.

-On the domestic side a long series of South African attempts to build up pro-South African parties with substantial Black support failed even when trade unions were legalized, wages raised, and petty apartheid laws (including abolition of the contract labour and residence restrictions) relaxed.
+On the domestic side a long series of South African attempts to build up pro-South African parties with substantial Black support failed even when trade unions were legalized, wages raised, and petty apartheid laws (including abolition of the contract labor and residence restrictions) relaxed.
 Indeed, after the failure of the alliance between moderate Black Bishop Abel Muzorewa and white Prime Minister Ian Smith in the Zimbabwe independence elections, South Africa’s internal political maneuvers looked increasingly desperate and lacking in conviction.

 Internationally and militarily, decline was slower and less apparent.
 While the UN Security Council had passed resolutions (notably resolution 435) demanding independence for Namibia, South Africa skillfully and repeatedly protracted negotiations and played on U.S. fears of communism and paranoia about Cuba (whose troops had defeated the 1975 South African invasion of Angola and remained there to augment the defense against South Africa and its Angolan allies or proxies).